bkthomps/Containers/README.md

 git clone ssh://git@github.com/bkthomps/Containers.git
 cd Containers/src
 ```
-You will now be in the source code directory.

-3. To create a dynamic library with clang:
+3. To create a dynamic library with clang (if you are using gcc, replace `clang` with `gcc`):
 ```
 clang -shared -o containers.so -fPIC *.c
 ```
-If you are using gcc, replace `clang` with `gcc`.

 4. Now, you can copy and paste the `include` directory and `containers.so` to any project that you would like to use the library with.

 5. Thus, for an example program, the directory would look like this:
     * containers.so
     * include/
       * array.h
       * deque.h
       * ...
     * test.c

-The test.c file could then contain, for example:
+6. The test.c file could then contain, for example:
 ```
 #include "include/vector.h"
 ```

-And the project would be compiled with:
+7. And the project would be compiled with:
 ```
 clang test.c -o test containers.so -ldl
 ```